Labradors have been #1 in the list of most popular dog breeds in the US for more than 26 consecutive years!

 Probably the most controversial topics surrounding the Labrador breed is the mysterious appearance of the silver lab.
 The first Labrador Retrievers were brought to the US in the early 1900s and were first registered by the American Kennel Club in 1917.

-Since then, multiple breeders have worked tirelessly to protect the pedigree status of this species and conserve their purity.
+Since then, multiple breeders have worked tirelessly to protect this species’ pedigree status and conserve itspurity.
 The early Labradors had two primary colors, yellow and black.
 The AKC had officially registered both of these colors as they were naturally occurring.

-However, just about 30 years later, a new color of Labradors emerged in the US.
+However, about 30 years later, a new color of Labrador emerged in the US.
 In the 1950s’, Kellogg’s Kennel advertised a rare species of ‘Purebred Silver Labradors’ for sale.
-But since the color had never been seen or heard of before, it gave birth to a movement of adherent breeders of Labradors calling for the withdrawal of the Silver Labradors as it threatened the purity of the breed’s gene pool.
+But since the color had never been seen or heard of before, it gave birth to a movement of adherent breeders of Labradors calling for the Silver Labradors’ withdrawal as it threatened the purity of the breed’s gene pool.

-But even though silver labs have greatly multiplied in quantity since then, a raging debate still goes on arguing whether silver labs should be registered as purebred or not.
+But even though silver labs have greatly multiplied in quantity since then, a raging debate still goes on arguing whether silver labs are registerable as purebred or not.
 The American Kennel Club has yet to recognize ‘Silver’ as an official color for labradors.
 However, this species can still be registered by most kennel clubs under the ‘Chocolate’ category of labs.

 How The ‘Silver’ Color Occurs In Labradors

 According to the American Kennel Club, there are three official colors of the Labrador Retrievers breed.
 These include Black, Yellow, and Chocolate.

 In Labradors, the color of the coat is determined by specific genes.
 We’ll call these genes by the letters B and E. Both of these genes control whether the Labrador will be either of the three primary colors.